yashksaini-coder/global-agent-hackathon-may-2025/README.md

 - **Code Quality**: Error-free execution and passing basic review.
 - **Completeness**: Core functionality implemented as described in your original submission.

-## 🤝 Want to Partner or Judge?
+## 🤝 Want to Partner?

-If you're an AI company or want to help shape the next generation of Agent builders - we'd love to work with you!
+If you're an AI company and want to help shape the next generation of Agent builders - we'd love to work with you!

 Reach out to support@agno.com to get involved.